 All the information on this page is for the latest version of Chargebee Orders.
 You may be using the legacy version if you enabled Orders in Chargebee before 28th Sep 2018.

 Chargebee handles your subscription billing.
 If you're selling physical goods, you would certainly want your shipping schedules to be linked to billing.
 Orders in Chargebee does exactly this.
-Whether you sell subscription boxes, rent hardware, or sell household items that are replenished at regular intervals, Chargebee automatically creates shipment entities (orders) that encapsulate all the information related to each shipment.
+Whether you sell subscription boxes, rent hardware, or sell household items, Chargebee automatically creates shipment entities (orders) that encapsulate all the information related to each shipment.